 First, let’s take a look at some of the potential side effects the manufacturer lists.
 The Thrive Black label directions recommend applying the patch to a wholly sanitized area, warning that there can be some irritation if applied to unclean skin.

-The warning section also indicates that if the patch is applied before a morning meal, some nausea can be brought about.
+The warning section indicates that some nausea can be brought about if the patch is applied before a morning meal.

 This isn’t to say these side effects are in the cards for everyone, but we don’t like the chances.

 Potential side effects of Thrive Black Label ingredients:

 Caffeine can cause jitters in high doses.
 We couldn’t find exactly how much caffeine is in this patch.
 Use with caution.

 Garcinia Cambogia side effects – when taken as an individual ingredient – may include: